<< <%SKIN-STRTRANS-SYNTOC%> >>

 Restoring Emailed Backups

 If a backup has been emailed to you, it will be called OrganizationName-YYYY-MM-DD.HH.MM.SS.S4AEncryptedBackup or OrganizationName-YYYY-MM-DD.S4AEncryptedBackup.
 That can also be restored with Backup/Restore ⇒ Restore Database.
-(You can also double-click an emailed backup attachment to open it, if ACCOUNTS is not running.)
+(You can also double-click an emailed backup attachment to open it.)

 The only difference in this process is that you will be prompted to supply the Backup Encryption Password that was used to create that emailed backup.
 See Restoring Emailed Backups for fuller details on the encryption password.